enfiskutensykkel/bf-compiler/README.md

 I personally use the following:
 - LLVM version 7.0.2 (clang-700.1.81), which is Command Line Tools version 7.0.3
 - Mac OS X 10.11.4 (x86\_64-apple-darwin15.5.0)
+- BSD Make

 My guess is that it will work with older versions too, but you might have to tweak the version number for `/usr/lib/libSystem.B.dylib` in the Mach-O output.
+It will only work for OS X 10.9 and newer because of how Apple has deprecated the old `LC_UNIXTHREAD` load command and replaced it with the new `LC_MAIN` dynamic loader stuff.

 What is Brainfuck?
 ---------------------------------------------------------------------------------------------------------------------